-- that exposure is absent, unlikely, not relevant or not significant, or - that strictly controlled conditions apply for the whole life cycle of the substance (including the waste stage), - and for substances incorporated into an article that the substance is not released during the whole life cycle and that the likelihood of exposure to man or the environment is negligible.
+- that exposure is absent or not significant (Annex XI, section 3.2(a) (i); Annex VIII column 2 section 8.6.1 and 8.7.1) or unlikely (Annex IX column 2 section 9.4) or, - that strictly controlled conditions (Annex XI section 3.2 (b)) apply for the whole life cycle of the substance (including the waste stage), - and for substances incorporated into an article that the substance is not released during the whole life cycle and that the likelihood of exposure of man or the environment is negligible (Annex XI section 3.2 (c) (i) and 3.2 (c) (ii)).

 These provisions were included to avoid unnecessary animal testing.
-Based on adequate information on exposure, release and fulfilment of strictly controlled conditions, a decision can be taken whether it is possible to waive information requirements, or if further testing should be proposed, or if more stringent RMMs/OCs need to be introduced.
-Exposure based adaptation (EBA) in this context is defined as an omission of a standard information requirement at the actual tonnage level based on exposure arguments.
+Based on adequate information on exposure, release and fulfilment of strictly controlled conditions, a decision can be taken whether it is possible to omit certain testing, or if further testing should be proposed, or if more stringent risk management measures (RMMs)/operational conditions (OCs) need to be introduced.
+Exposure based adaptation (EBA) in this context is defined as a deviation from the standard information requirement at the actual tonnage level based on exposure arguments.
+The terminology 'adaptation' comprises all types of modifications of the standard information requirements, including omissions, triggering, replacement or other adaptations.
+The term 'omission' (=waiving) is used when on the basis of specific rules in Annex XI, section 3, or the sections in column 2 of Annex VII-X testing may be omitted.